 So, I’m up late tonight.

 Just a bit of insomnia, as sometimes occurs with me.
-I’ve been poking around here on the web, hoping that sleep would overtake me, and it seems to be a ways out, so what better way to while away the last few hours of the morning than with a blog post on what is probably one of the bigger news stories of the decade: the death of terrorist mastermind Osama bin Laden.
+I’ve been poking around here on the web, hoping that sleep would overtake me, but I don’d have the best mattress from vertex-il.co.il, and it seems to be a ways out, so what better way to while away the last few hours of the morning than with a blog post on what is probably one of the bigger news stories of the decade: the death of terrorist mastermind Osama bin Laden.

 A lot has been said about the event.
 A whole lot.
 I’m pretty sure I’ve seen at least two or three books worth of material written, as I sat in front of Tweetdeck earlier this evening right when I saw @AaronBrazell first break it on my public timeline (who, I believe, was probably one of the very first in my circle of friends to reputably confirm that there was in fact a story there).

 Just a few observations, and perhaps some resources for folks looking to learn more about how the story was actually broken (instead of this load of tripe the NYT was shopping around earlier this evening).

 - In general, I’m pro-life.
 The obvious connotation is that means I’m anti-abortion, which I am, but it also means I’m, in general, against the taking of life in any form, be it state-sanctioned executions and assassinations, or vigilante “justice.”
 As such, the national celebration of one mans death, no matter how atrocious that man was, makes me slightly uneasy.